 43,000 farmer decision-makers grow canola, mostly in the western provinces of Alberta, Saskatchewan and Manitoba.
 British Columbia, Ontario and Quebec also grow a substantial amount of the crop.
 New varieties are pushing the boundaries of where canola is grown.

 Click here for a map of canola growing regions of Canada.

 Canada's canola processing industry transforms harvested seeds into oil and meal, which are then manufactured into a wide variety of products.
 Canada's 14 crushing and refining plants (mapped below) have the capacity to crush about 10 million tonnes of canola seed, and produce about 3 million tonnes of canola oil and 4 million tonnes of canola meal annually.

 The main canola products are oil for human consumption and meal for livestock feed.
 Canola oil is refined to improve its colour, flavour and shelf life and is further processed into a wide range of consumer and commercial food products.
 Another promising use for canola oil is biodiesel.
 Other emerging industrial uses include plastics, protein isolates, adhesives and sealants.

 Exports fuel the canola industry

-Canada exports 90% of its canola as seed, oil or meal to 55 markets around the world, bringing billions of dollars into Canada.
-The biggest buyer of canola oil and meal is the United States, accounting for about 65% of oil exports and 96% of meal exports in 2014.
-For raw seed, the most important destinations are China, Japan, Mexico and the United States.
+Canada exports 90% of its canola as seed, oil or meal to 50 markets around the world, bringing billions of dollars into Canada.
+The biggest buyer of canola oil and meal is the United States, accounting for about 65% of oil exports and 82% of meal exports in 2016.
+For raw seed, the most important destinations are China, Japan and Mexico.